 Sock Hop Costume

 A classic look from the 1950s is the wide skirt, blouse, and belt traditionally worn for the informal dances known as sock hops.
-This Black and Pink Sock Hop Costume from Anytime Costumes includes a black skirt and blouse with a classic pink poodle design, a wide cinch belt, and matching pink scarf, glasses, and bobby socks.
-It is available in plus sizes 14-16 and 16-18.
-The skirt, blouse, and accessories retail for approximately $170.
-Shipping is free for orders over $29, or starting at $8 for smaller orders.
-Returns must be made within 10 days of receipt.
+This Black and Pink Poodle Dress Costume from Anytime Costumes includes the dress with a black-and-white striped top and a pink bottom with a classic pink poodle design, a wide cinch belt, and a matching scarf.
+It fits plus sizes 16-24 and sells for about $35.
+There's also a flat rate ground shipping fee of $6.99.
+The company does accept returns, but certain fees and policies apply.

 Saddle shoes are sold separately from Anytime Costumes for about $30.